ShiyuSky/Algorithms/README.md

 Implementation for algorithms and data structures

+## Dynamic Programming

+DP is an algorithmic paradigm that solves a given complex problem by breaking it into overlapping subproblems and stores the result of subproblems to avoid repeating computation.
+Two main properties of a problem suggest that it can be solved using DP:

+(1) overlapping subproblems

+(2) optimal substructure: optimal solution of given problem can be obtained by using optimal solutions of its subproblems.

+**Longest Increasing Subsequence**:

+The Longest Increasing Subsequence (LIS) problem is to find the length of the longest subsequence of a given sequence such that all elements of the subsequence are sorted in increasing order.
+For example, the length of LIS for {10, 22, 9, 33, 21, 50, 41, 60, 80} is 6 and LIS is {10, 22, 33, 50, 60, 80}.
+Note that this is an O(n^2) solution and there is a O(nlogn) solution not using DP.

 ## Sorting

 Each sorting algorithms has its beauty.
 No matter how bad its average or worst case time complexity are, they are still useful in practice.